GrantKlein1/Phishing-Checker-Extension/README.md

 📦 Installation
 - Download the extension .zip file or clone this repo
+- Extract the project folder
 - Go to chrome://extensions in your browser
 - Enable "Developer Mode" in the top right corner
-- Click "Load unpacked" in the top left corner and select the project folder
+- Click "Load unpacked" in the top left corner and select the extracted project folder
 - You're good to go!
 Open an email in Gmail and click the extension's button to run

 ✨ Highlights